phobiac01/mavot_bot/README.md

 # mavot_bot

-Lore retention and user management bot for The Dragonscape discord server
+Lore retention and user management bot for the Dragonscape discord server